lognin/Capstone-Two-/Capstone2_FinalReport.md

 Since neither of these results were statistically significant, future analysis that increased the number of observations could potentially use a similar method to gain more confidence in the result.
 This could be done by in a variety of ways, perhaps by breaking countries down into smaller units (like states, regions, or counties).

-As mentioned in the analysis, a study that looks this problem from the opposite direction could yield interesting results.
-Perhaps the level of excess mortality actually influences government policy rather than the reverse and stringency could be better though of as a by product of pandemic severity in a given country rather than determining factor.
+As mentioned above, a study that looks this problem from the opposite direction could yield interesting results.
+Perhaps the level of excess mortality actually influences government policy rather than the reverse and stringency could be better though of as a byproduct of pandemic severity in a given country rather than determining factor.

 There are also many factors not examined here that could have more explanatory power on determining the level of excess mortality within a given country.
 A non-exhaustive list would include: GDP per capita, GINI coefficient, geographic factors, level of health infrastructure, experience with the SARS epidemic, and many others.